 9. Moneysmart simple budget planner template

-Money smart template is easy to use with automatic value calculation.
+The money smart template is easy to use with automatic value calculation.

-Your first list down different types of your income sources with amounts.
+Your first list down different types of income sources with amounts.
 Then go to each specific category of expenses and enter the expected amount for the specific subcategory of that expense.

 The template shows you the amounts of total income, total expenses, and then net income after deduction.

 The third column is frequency.
 Refers to how often your income or expenses occur.
 You can click on the specific cell to change that frequency to weekly, fortnightly, monthly, quarterly, and even annually.